Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/32-DiagramEditor.md

 ![Page setup dialog for printing](images/ui_print_page_setup.png "Page setup dialog for printing")

 If you activate the *Use workspace settings* option at the top of the dialog the second tab *Configure workspace settings* becomes active.
-Click on it to open the [printing preferences](38-Preferences.md#printing-preferences) in a separate window.
+Click on it to open a separate window which allows to change the default values.

 When you want to print a diagram you can preview it before starting the actual process using the *File > Print Preview* action.